Kate Beckinsale’s Trainer Dishes On How She Maintains Her Sexy Figure

 And Beckinsale herself admitted that she goes into her workout and absolutely dreads it because she knows that it will be incredibly intense and grueling.
 But after she’s finished with her butt kicking, she says that she leaves the gym feeling “100 percent” better than she did when she walked in.

-And it seems as though Beckinsale and her trainer have a pretty good working relationship as Beckinsale recently took to her Instagram account to share a boomerang to promote Gunnar’s merchandise.
+And it seems as though Beckinsale and her trainer have a pretty good working relationship as Beckinsale recently took to her Instagram account to share a Boomerang to promote Gunnar’s merchandise.
 In the quick video, the model moves side to side as she sports black bikini bottoms that reveal her long and toned legs.

 The actress lifts up her sweatshirt from Gunnar’s collection that reads “I’m Feeling G Today” and fans are also treated to a sneak peak of her killer abs.
-Within just three days of posting the sexy image, Beckinsale’s boomerang has already earned her 165,000 plus likes in addition to 4,000 comments and growing.
+Within just three days of posting the sexy image, Beckinsale’s boomerang has already earned her 165,000-plus likes in addition to 4,000 comments and growing.

 Many fans commented on the photo to gush over how amazing Beckinsale looks while countless others confessed that they would be purchasing the sweatshirt for themselves.